earlgreytech/Qtum-Chainlink/README.md

 # Chainlink-QTUM Integration MVP

-This repository contains an MVP boilerplate for testing the integration of Chainlink Oracle services with RSK blockchain network.
+This repository contains an MVP boilerplate for testing the integration of Chainlink Oracle services with the QTUM blockchain network.
-The objective is to provide external data to a Consumer contract deployed on RSK network through the Chainlink Oracle system, using a simple and natural way to join both services thanks to the help of an external initiator and external adapter.
-A test runner is included to setup the environment and test the complete data flow, which will be:
+The objective is to provide external data to a Consumer contract deployed on QTUM network through the Chainlink Oracle system, using a simple and natural way to join both services thanks to the help of an external initiator and external adapter.

-`Consumer contract => Oracle contract => RSK Initiator => Chainlink => RSK TX Adapter => Oracle contract => Consumer contract`
+`Consumer contract => Oracle contract => QTUM Initiator => Chainlink => QTUM TX Adapter => Oracle contract => Consumer contract`

 ## Services:

-This boilerplate has 7 services, each running in its own Docker container
+This boilerplate has 6 services, each running in its own Docker container

 - `chainlink-node`, a Chainlink node for testing with qtum-initiator and qtumtx-adapter bridges, using the develop Docker image.
-- `postgres-server`, a PostgreSQL server for the Chainlink node, RSK Initiator and RSKTX Adapter databases.
+- `postgres-server`, a PostgreSQL server for the Chainlink node, QTUM Initiator and QTUMTX Adapter databases.
 - `qtum`, a single QTUM node configured to work on regtest network (private development network), using latest Docker image.
 - `janus`, a QTUM adapter to the ETH JSON-RPC node configured to work with the qtum node (private development network), using latest Docker image.
-- `qtum-initiator`, an external initiator connected to the RSK node that reads the event log from an Oracle contract and invokes a job run.
-A new run created by the RSK Initiator is automatically given the parameters needed for the RSK TX adapter task to report the run back to the contract that originally created the event log, just like the native Runlog initiator.
+- `qtum-initiator`, an external initiator connected to the QTUM node that reads the event log from an Oracle contract and invokes a job run.
+A new run created by the QTUM Initiator is automatically given the parameters needed for the QTUM TX adapter task to report the run back to the contract that originally created the event log, just like the native Runlog initiator.
-- `qtumtx-adapter`, an external adapter connected to the RSK node that takes the input given and places it into the data field of a transaction, just like the native EthTx adapter.
-It then signs the transaction and sends it to an address on RSK network.
+- `qtumtx-adapter`, an external adapter connected to the QTUM node that takes the input given and places it into the data field of a transaction, just like the native EthTx adapter.
+It then signs the transaction and sends it to an address on QTUM network.

 ## Contracts:

 - `Oracle`, the Oracle contract is the 0.5 version, with a single modification on the onTokenTransfer function of the LinkTokenReceiver to be able to work with the SideToken.
-- `Link`, is the contract that will be deployed on the QTUM network, mirroring the LinkToken contract deployed on Ethereum network.
+- `Link`, is the contract that will be deployed on the QTUM network, mirroring the LinkToken contract deployed on Ethereum network (deployed via Remix as it has a different solc version than majority of contracts).
 - `Consumer`, is the contract that will request the data to the Oracle.
 On test run, it will request last traded price of RIF/BTC pair from Liquid.com exchange.

 ## Install